coostdocs/codoc/content/en/co/json.md

 fastring dbg(int mdp=16) const;
 ```

-- Convert Json to a debug string, like `Json::str()`, but will truncate string type to the first 32 bytes if its length exceeds 512 bytes.
+- Convert Json to a debug string, like `str()`, but will truncate string type to the first 32 bytes if its length exceeds 512 bytes.
 - This method is generally used to print logs.
 In some cases, the Json object may contain a long string, such as the base64 encoding of a picture.
-At such cases, use `Json::dbg()` instead of `Json::str()` to avoid printing too many significant logs.
+At such cases, use `dbg()` instead of `str()` to avoid printing too many significant logs.

-### Json::parse_from
+### parse_from

 ```cpp
 bool parse_from(const char* s, size_t n);